xdobry/tcpOverWinDefauftProxy/README.md

 tclproxy myhost.com 22 2222

 This will open local port on 2222 and forward all incomming connections to myhost.com:22 over the http proxy.
 It uses the proxy Socket forwaring by using CONNECT request.
+After it you are ready to use your tunnel by your program.
+For example ssh (it will connect the myhost on 22 by using the http proxy as tunnel).

 ssh -p 2222 127.0.0.1

+The tcpproxy program will dump some information on every incoming and closed client connection to stdout.

 # Internals

 The programm is written in .NET it uses the possiblity that windows pass the proxy setting from standard browser (IE) to all .NET programs.
-It also handles the transparently the proxy authentification methods (as NTLM or Kerberos) that sometime is not supported by unix derived programs or older one (like ssh, putty, git, ....)
+It also handles the transparently the proxy authentification methods (as NTLM or Kerberos) that sometime is not supported by unix derived programs or older one (like ssh, putty, git, ....).
+It uses asynchron socket API for maximal performance.